Vietnam.vn - Nền tảng quảng bá Việt Nam

 Principals and education boards play a central role.
 The important changes that are needed can only happen if teachers feel strongly supported by their superiors.
 To change the way students are assessed, we must also change the way teachers and schools are assessed.

-Good academic performance is important but not enough.
-The ability to create a positive classroom climate, emotional support, all these important factors must be part of the teacher evaluation process.
+Good academic performance is important but not sufficient.
+The ability to create a positive classroom atmosphere, emotional support, all these important factors must be part of the teacher evaluation process.

 Another important aspect that the education system should focus on is inclusion.
 The challenges that future generations will face can only be solved through collective effort and intelligence.

-Schools must not only cater for the most talented students but also ensure that no child is left behind, including children with special needs and disabilities.
+Schools must not only cater to the most talented students, but must also ensure that no child is left behind, including children with special needs and disabilities.

 Finally, we should not forget that parents, students, teachers, cooperation and mutual support of parents are essential for positive changes.